top of page

 Can you talk a bit about your production process?
 Which do you feel more connected to, analog or digital techniques?

 I’m actually right in the middle of analog and digital.
-While I hold onto traditional elements in my design choices, I interpret traditional patterns using modern techniques that were not possible in the past.
-I create my designs digitally and mostly translate them into physical form using lasers.
-When it comes to production, the engineer within me emerges.
-I experiment extensively and systematically note the results I obtain by using different materials.
-There are times when I focus on my technique for months without producing any artwork.
-I can be a bit obsessive, of course, and I don’t let go until the quality of craftsmanship is exactly how I want it.
+While I hold onto traditional elements in my design choices, I interpret these patterns using modern techniques that weren't available in the past.
+I create my designs digitally and translate them into physical form using a laser cutter/engraver.
+When it comes to production, the engineer in me emerges.
+I experiment extensively and systematically note the results I get from different material and pattern combinations.
+There are times when I focus on perfecting my technique for months without producing any artwork.
+I can be a bit obsessive, of course, and I don’t let go until the quality of craftsmanship meets the bar I’ve set for myself.

-In my new wooden series that I’m currently working on, I strive to use as many natural materials as possible.
-For instance, walnut, cherry wood, mother-of-pearl, sea shell, paper, copper, and brass.
+In my new Marquetry tile series which I’m currently working on, I strive to use as many natural materials as possible—walnut, cherry, mahogany wood, mother-of-pearl, abalone shell, paper, copper, and brass.
 I spend so much time with these materials that I almost develop a personal relationship with them.
 I try to understand what each one likes, what they don’t like, what will break them, and what will make them shine.
-One day, I'm lifting and cutting heavy timber that’s taller than me, sanding it for hours, and the next day, I’m trying to shape delicate, tiny sheets of paper that are so thin they wrinkle from the moisture of my hands.
-This variety nourishes me.
-While I enjoy mastering a technique, it’s very important for me to expand my range of materials over time.
+One day, I'm wrestling with heavy timber taller than me, sanding it for countless hours; the next, I’m delicately shaping tiny sheets of paper so thin they wrinkle from the moisture of my hands.
+This variety in my creation process nourishes me.
+While I enjoy mastering a specific craft, it’s equally important for me to expand the range of materials through which I can express myself.

 Can you talk a bit about the sources of inspiration behind your work?
 Who are some individuals in this field or in different disciplines that you follow with curiosity?

-I actually draw my biggest inspiration from the artisans who came before us, whose names we do not know.
-I’m in love with craftsmanship that deepens through generations and the dedication to skilled work.
-I examine antique mother-of-pearl inlaid cabinets, ceramic tiles, and brass trays down to the smallest details.
-I strive to discover subtle details and understand what might have been in the mind of the master who created them.
+I draw my biggest inspiration from the artisans who came before us, whose names we do not know.
+I’m in love with craftsmanship that deepens through generations and the dedication to mastery.
+I examine antique inlaid cabinets, ceramic tiles, and brass trays down to the smallest details.
+I strive to discover subtle nuances and understand what might have been in the mind of the craftsmen who created them.

 I’d like to share a few names as well.
-Contemporary artist Murat Palta has profoundly influenced me with his miniatures for many years; he has served as an example in my journey to find my own voice.
-I also closely follow the ceramics of Elif Uras; they are truly impressive.
+Contemporary artist Murat Palta has profoundly influenced me with his quirky miniatures; he’s been an example in my journey to find my own voice.
+I also closely follow the ceramics of Elif Uras; they’re truly impressive.
 Then there’s photographer Amanda Charchian, another artist I’ve followed for a long time.
 I almost melt when I look at her photographs, and I highly recommend checking them out.
 Lastly, if we go back 80 years, M.C.
 Escher is another source of inspiration for me.
-His work beautifully combines both mathematics and spirit, with a playful touch.
+His work beautifully expresses complex mathematical patterns in a soulful and playful way.

 Lotus & Serpent, 2024